milesgwood/milesgwood.github.io/pages/finance/quickbooks.md

 Journal entries are NOT expenses!!!
 These are corrections to transfers you have made in the past.

+Memorized Reports > Accountant > General Ledger

+This will let you see all of the Miles General Transfer foolishness.

 # K-1 Payments

  K-1 is how you pass through the biz income to your personal return.
 These payments are not subject to payroll taxes, just income tax.
 On your personal 1040 `form 8453-s` the ordinary business income shows up in `Part 1 Line 3` Ordinary business income.